Summary

 SQA Dashboard

-It should also be noted that the need to use a client-defined technology stack that had been used before we embarked on the project has taken us an additional effort.
-Besides, the testing-related information being distributed across multiple data sources constituted yet another challenge we’ve successfully solved.
+The need to use a client-defined technology stack that had also been used yet before we embarked on the project has taken us an additional effort.

 Technology Solution